dcos/dcos-cli/design/setup.md

 The [core plugin](https://github.com/dcos/dcos-core-cli) contains subcommands such as marathon, job, node, package, service, task.

-When the core plugin can't be installed (eg. insufficient Cosmos permission or air-gapped environment), it then falls back to installing it from the DC/OS CLI binary itself, which bundles a core plugin.

 ### dcos-enterprise-cli

 The [enterprise plugin](https://github.com/mesosphere/dcos-enterprise-cli) gets installed when an EE